Bahram Bagirzade

 Bahram Arif oglu Bagirzade (Bəhram Arif oglu Bağırzadə) (born September 4, 1972 in Baku, Azerbaijan) is a TV host, actor, comedian and film director.

 Biography

 In 1994, he graduated from Azerbaijan State University with a degree in filmmaking.
-Worked three years in a psychological hospital.
-From 1992 to 2001 was a member of the Parni iz Baku team of the Russian TV show KVN.
+He worked three years in a psychological hospital.
+From 1992 to 2001 he was a member of the Parni iz Baku team of the Russian TV show KVN.

 He was diagnosed with COVID-19 on June 7, 2020.
 His situation became critical on June 14, 2020.
 He has since made a full recovery.

 Personal life

 He is married, has two children and currently resides in Baku, Azerbaijan.
-Bagirzade is an avid fan of Neftchi Baku and a cartoonist.
+Bagirzade is an avid fan of Neftchi Baku and is a cartoonist.